-In connection with our initial public offering, our directors, executive officers and significant equityholders entered into lock-up agreements that expire on June 8, 2021.
+Substantially all other holders of common stock or securities convertible into or exchangeable for shares of common stock outstanding immediately prior to the consummation of this offering that have not signed a lock-up agreement with the underwriters in connection with this offering are subject to either (i) the lock-up agreement entered into with the underwriters in our initial public offering or (ii) a market standoff agreement with us that restricts certain transfers of such securities, in each case, at least until June 8, 2021.
 The representatives for the underwriters in our initial public offering agreed to waive this lock-up with respect to the filing by us of the registration statement of which this prospectus forms a part and the offer and sale by the selling stockholders of the shares in this offering.
-Our directors and certain of our executive officers and significant equity holders have entered into lock-up agreements in connection with this offering, on substantially similar terms, which expire days from the date of this prospectus.
-Upon completion of this offering, based on the number of shares outstanding on December 31, 2020, shares of our common stock will be restricted from sale as a result of lock-up agreements with the underwriters through the date that is days from the date of this prospectus.
+Upon completion of this offering, shares of our common stock will be restricted from sale as a result of these agreements.